iPad Air 1st Gen Wi-Fi/Cellular

 Front panel assembly for the iPad Air.
 Assembly includes the glass touch panel (digitizer), blank home button, camera bezel, and adhesive already installed.
 Use this part...

-iPad Air Front Glass/Digitizer Touch Panel
+iPad Air and iPad 5 Front Glass/Digitizer Touch Panel

 SIM Card Eject Tool